JosephS068/JosephS068.github.io/Game_Projects/First_Person_Shooter.md

 Originally, I thought the presentation had to be 3 minutes.
 Here is the longer version, it had additional slides and talks briefly about the particle effects.

 # Controls:
-wasd - movement
+wasd - movement<br />

-arrow - looking
+arrow - looking<br />

-/ - shoot
+/ - shoot<br />

-space - jump
+space - jump<br />

-l - quit
+l - quit<br />

-m - change to mouse controls
+m - change to mouse controls<br />

-r - reload
+r - reload<br />

-#Code:
+# Code:
-The code for this project can be found here: https://github.umn.edu/spiel068/csci5611-Final
+The code for this project can be found here: [https://github.com/JosephS068/Processing-First-Person-Shooter](https://github.com/JosephS068/Processing-First-Person-Shooter)

 Known ISSUES: